mp-se/victron-receiver/README.md

 # Flashing

 Currently I use VSCode and PlatformIO to build and flash the device.
 Pre-built binaries are available and can be flashed using esptool.
-On request more options can be added.

-An option is to use python and esptool for flashing.
+Another option is to use python and esptool for flashing.
 Run the commands from the root directory for this project.

 - Install python3 from python.org
 - run> pip install esptool